vimode/frontend-mentor-challenges/crowdfunding-product-page/README.md

 ##### Pending tasks

+- Number of slots should decrease on every pledge
-- If backers number is less than 0 then disable the item.
+- If number of slot left is less >= 0, disable the item.
-- Input element validation
+- modal Input value validation for
 - Add $ sign/icon to the input element in modal.
 - Live solution screenshot(s)